UoA-eResearch/mytardis_ime/docs/user/tutorial-new-dataset-for-existing-projects/import-data.rst

 ------------------
 Instrument Data Wizard keeps all your data structure and annotations in an YAML-formatted ingestion file.
 This file is read by the |service_name| ingestion process to find all your data files.
 It needs to be saved in the root folder of your data.

 Click the `Save` button, and save your ingestion file under the tutorial data folder.
-Name it "ingestion.yaml".
+Use the same name :code:`ingestion.yaml`.

 .. admonition:: Save as you go!